garaio/grem-graphql-api/README.md

 Contact [garaio-rem@garaio.com](mailto:garaio-rem@garaio.com) to get this information.

 Since GraphQL is self documenting, you won't find the API specs here.
 See "Schema Documentation" for further infos.
+Every request in GraphQL is a POST request with the Query inside the body.
+In Graphiql (the webinterface of GraphQL) you have the keyboard shortcut crtl+space for the autocompletion.

 Find out what's new in the [Changelog](Changelog.md)